Special COVID-19 Safety Rules

 Various placards will be posted with COVID-19 safety information.
 Please do not succumb to “sign fatigue”!
 Read them for refreshment occasionally.
 It’s not just your health and safety involved—it’s EVERYONE’S.

 The tool shed will serve as a communications center.
 Notices will be posted, along with the garden guidelines, and lists of approved organic soil amendments, pesticides, and herbicides.
 Again, MGV’s help is available for any gardening issues and questions you may have; their assistance will be in accordance with the above COVID-19 precautions.

 You’ll be encouraged to use the square foot gardening procedure developed by Mel Bartholomew as a means of getting the most out of a limited space, but you can use whatever layout you want.
 By the same token, certain species and varieties will be recommended based on experience.
 Again, you may choose your own.
 In any case, the point you should keep in mind is that the size of the bed places a limit on how many types of plants you can grow.

-Selected applicants will be assigned plots on a first-come, first-served basis, and will be expected to volunteer at least three hours of caring for the food pantry plot during the growing season; this is a requirement for having a plot in the garden another year.
+Selected applicants will be assigned plots on a first-come, first-served basis, and will be expected to volunteer at least six hours of caring for the food pantry plot during the growing season; this is a requirement for having a plot in the garden another year.

 General Contact and Master Gardener Volunteer help/advice:

 Kev: 207-206-5934; Patty: 207-206-5933; email@example.com